airobinnet/ChatGPT-With-Memory/README.md

 - `prompt_response.txt`: Template for generating the prompt for GPT.

 ## Note
+A substantial amount of credit goes to https://github.com/daveshap/PineconeInfiniteMemoryChatbot for contributing major portions of the code.
-This README assumes that you have already set up your OpenAI and Pinecone accounts and have the necessary API keys.
+This README presumes that you have already established your OpenAI and Pinecone accounts and possess the required API keys.
+GPT-4 is slower yet significantly more intelligent than GPT3-5-turbo.
+If your budget allows, opt for the gpt-4 model, as it is more advanced.